edwardlee098/edwardlee098.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic portfolio!
+# Welcome to Edward Lee's Academic Portfolio

 I am Edward Lee, an academic researcher and developer based in Taiwan.
 This website showcases my research work, publications, teaching experience, and professional activities.

 About This Site
 ======